KhaledAlkilane89/GSTA/README.md

 10- kernel_initializer="he_uniform"

+# Data sample
-# Data sample is a CSV file.
+Each data sample is a CSV file.
 The key contains:
+*

 # Dependent libraries: